-The University System of Georgia includes all state-operated institutions of higher education in Georgia - four research universities, two regional universities, 13 state universities, eight state colleges, and eight two-year colleges.
+The University System of Georgia includes all state-operated institutions of higher education in Georgia - 4 research universities, 2 regional universities, 13 comprehensive universities, 14 state colleges, 2 two-year colleges, and the Skidaway Institute of Oceanography.
 These 35 public institutions are located though out the state.